German politicians say no leeway for Greece on reforms

 Norbert Barthle and Michael Meister, both senior politicians in Merkel’s Christian Democrat party (CDU), told Tagesspiegel’s Monday edition that there would be no third aid package for Greece while Volker Kauder, head of the conservatives in parliament, said Greece must stick to what it had agreed.

-Kauder told Spiegel that Athens, which has not achieved the budget cuts and privatizations it promised in March to secure a second, 130-billion euro bailout, must honor its agreements.
+Kauder told Spiegel that Athens, which has not achieved the budget cuts and privatisations it promised in March to secure a second, 130-billion euro bailout, must honour its agreements.

 But despite growing calls in Germany for a Greek exit, 45 of 64 economists polled by Reuters in August expect Greece to still be in the currency bloc in 12 months’ time, compared with 35 of 64 economists in a similar poll in May.

-The chairman of the euro finance ministers’ group said on Saturday that Greece would not leave the euro zone unless the country “totally refuses” to fulfill any of its reform targets.
+The chairman of the euro finance ministers’ group said on Saturday that Greece would not leave the euro zone unless the country “totally refuses” to fulfil any of its reform targets.

 “It will not happen, unless Greece were to violate all requirements and not to stick to any agreement,” Eurogroup President Jean-Claude Juncker was quoted as saying in Austria’s Tiroler Tageszeitung newspaper.